Linear Gradient

 LinearGradient is already installed in tamagui, or you can install it independently:

-yarn @tamagui/linear-gradient
+yarn add @tamagui/linear-gradient

 To use this package you'll need to add expo-linear-gradient to your app.
 This works with vanilla React Native or Expo.